-Dr James Guthrie graduated from The University of Edinburgh in 2010 and was awarded as the best student of his class in veterinary orthopaedics.
-He then completed a one-year rotating internship at Northwest Surgeons; a specialist veterinary referral hospital in Cheshire.
+Dr James Guthrie is one of the most highly qualified veterinarians in Europe and the only veterinarian in the UK to be a Diplomate in both Small Animal Surgery (Orthopaedics, Soft Tissue & Neurosurgery) and Canine Sports Medicine and Rehabilitation.
+James graduated from The University of Edinburgh in 2010 and was awarded as the best student of his class in veterinary orthopaedics.
+He then completed a one-year rotating internship at Northwest Surgeons; a veterinary referral hospital in Cheshire.
 Following this, he spent two years working in a small animal hospital in Berkshire where he obtained the RCVS Advanced Veterinary Practice Certificate in Small Animal Surgery.

-James has also studied towards and is awaiting examination for the RCVS Advanced Veterinary Practice Certificate in Veterinary Diagnostic Imaging.
+James continually strives to improve his own knowledge and has also studied towards, and is awaiting examination, for the RCVS Advanced Veterinary Practice Certificate in Veterinary Diagnostic Imaging.